Will Ospreay: British independent circuit (2012–2023)

 Ospreay also became a regular for Southside Wrestling Entertainment (SWE) from March 2014 onwards.
 After failing to win the Speed King Championship from Kay Lee Ray in a co-promoted show with Combat Zone Wrestling in October, he won it a fortnight later in a Six-Way Elimination match.
-He defended it over the following months to many SWE and guest wrestlers, eventually putting it on the line in the annual Speed King Tournament where he beat Mark Andrews in the semi-final in a Best of Three falls match but lost the title to El Ligero in a Six-Way Elimination match on 30 May 2015.
-The following March he unsuccessfully challenged Joseph Connors for the SWE Heavyweight Championship but on 7 August won the Speed King championship for the second time from Andrew Everett.
+He defended it over the following months to many SWE and guest wrestlers, eventually putting it on the line in the annual Speed King Tournament, where he beat Mark Andrews in the semi-final in a Best of Three falls match, but lost the title to El Ligero in a Six-Way Elimination match on 30 May 2015.
+The following March, he unsuccessfully challenged Joseph Connors for the SWE Heavyweight Championship, but on 7 August won the Speed King championship for the second time from Andrew Everett.

-On 27 August 2016 Ospreay posted a Facebook live video unveiling a new British Triangle Championship with his three Swords of Essex partners Paul Robinson, Jerry Sevanchez, and Scott Wainwright.
+On 27 August 2016, Ospreay posted a Facebook live video unveiling a new British Triangle Championship with his three Swords of Essex partners Paul Robinson, Jerry Sevanchez, and Scott Wainwright.
 They announced that the trios championships were not specific to any promotion and could therefore be defended anywhere.

-Ospreay wrestled a series of shows across 2016 for What Culture Pro Wrestling for both their weekly YouTube broadcast and iPPV shows, scoring wins over Noam Dar, Marty Scurll and feud with Martin Kirby.
+Ospreay wrestled a series of shows across 2016 for What Culture Pro Wrestling (WCPW) for both their weekly YouTube broadcast and iPPV shows, scoring wins over Noam Dar, Marty Scurll, and feud with Martin Kirby.
 On WCPW Loaded #15 Ospreay defeated Martin Kirby with help from Adam Pacitti, Paul Robinson & Scott Wainwright, joining the Pacitti Club.
 At WCPW True Destiny, Ospreay teamed with Scotty Wainwright and defeated El Ligero & Gabriel Kidd and Johnny Moss & Liam Slater and Prospect (Alex Gracie & Lucas Archer) in a four-way ladder match to become WCPW Tag Team Champions.
 They lost the title to War Machine on an episode of Loaded.
-In August 2017, Ospreay made it to the finals of the Pro Wrestling World Cup, before losing to Kushida.
+In August 2017, Ospreay made it to the finals of the Pro Wrestling World Cup before losing to Kushida.